appacademy/prep-work/gear.md

 this is good advice, and hope you'll consider it when making a decision.

+## tl;dr

+* Don't use Windows.
+* Apple is preferred.
+    * If you're buying a new machine, I would make it an Apple.
+    * MacBook Air is cool.
+* Ubuntu is also totally cool.
+* You don't absolutely need your own laptop.
+    * You can use our machines 24/7.
+    * It's harder, though.
+I'd want my own machine.

 ## Don't Use Windows For App Academy

 Actually, this one isn't an opinion: don't use Windows for App